Plans for Re-Opening

 There will not be hand-shaking times in our services, and people are asked to respect the fact that some people may be more cautious or concerned than others.
 We will all seek to be kind and respectful of the personal feelings of people that seem more cautious or even less concerned than you personally may be.
 Therefore, together, we will practice physical distancing and all reasonable safety measures to help limit the risk.

-People are welcome to wear masks, but they are not required to.
+People are recommended to wear masks, but they are not required to if their health condition or conscience does not allow them to do so.
 We will have some clean masks available for those who want to wear one but forget to bring their own.

 Sanitizing and cleaning of the building will take place before and after every service.